 What to Expect After Treatment

 Stop the spinning and get your balance back.
-If you are struggling with dizziness or vertigo, don't wait for it to "just go away."
-Most cases of BPPV can be resolved quickly and safely.
+If you are dealing with dizziness or vertigo, don't wait for it to "just go away."

 Click here to book a Vestibular Assessment with Mikayla at Dynamic Physiotherapy.